Detroit Red Wings unveil new jersey patch sponsorship and fans are not happy

 The alteration to Detroit's iconic look may be small, but fans online are not happy with the slight change.
 The move is part of an increasing trend in hockey, and most American pro sports in general, to increase the number of advertisement deals in place to generate more revenue.

-Despite the reasoning, fans were still upset that Detroit's famous sweaters, known for their clean style and popular logo, are being altered in any way.
+Despite the reasoning, fans were still upset that Detroit's famous sweaters, known for their clean style and popular logo, were being altered in any way.

 You don’t put a bumper sticker on a Bentley